akashreddy-ops/JARVIS-PROJECT_AI/README.md

 💡 What I Learned

- -Implementing voice recognition and text-to-speech in Python
+ - Implementing voice recognition and text-to-speech in Python